KangyeolLee/SM-ChatBot-Mini-Project/README.md

 ## Key Features
 - Notification
-    - Notify user of a new lecture
+    - Notify user of a new lecture.
 - Categorizing
-    - Imediatley see what you select category
+    - immediately see what you select category.

 <br>